yuriytumarkin/yuriytumarkin.github.io/_pages/research.md

 	It turns out that even if starting with a uniquely ergodic IET, its skew-products can have many invariant measures.
 A particularly nice family of invariant measures for infinite skew-products are the *Maharam measures*, which scale under the Deck group action.
 Here we show that for the special case of skew-products which are periodic under an extension of Rauzy-Veech induction, the ergodic invariant measures are precisely these Maharam measures.
-For the proof we use symbolic coding and apply a symbolic result of Aaronson, Nakada, Sarig and Solomyak.
+For the proof we use symbolic coding and apply a symbolic result of Aaronson, Nakada, Sarig and Solomyak. <br>

+	In addition, using an extension of the Rauzy-Veech cocycle adapted to infinite skew-products, we show that the Maharam measure depends continuously on the scaling parameter.
 </p>
 </details>
 <p></p>